Classification of Horikawa surfaces with T-singularities

 \begin{proof} By Horikawa's classification \cite{H76}, since $p_g\geq 7$ and $K_{W_t}$ is ample, the canonical map of the Horikawa surface $W_t$ is a finite double cover onto a Hirzebruch surface $\F_d$.
-As $W$ is a KSBA surface, this involution extends to the whole $\Q$-Gorenstein smoothing by Proposition \ref{extendInv}, and we have a quotient $(W_0 \subset \W_0) \to (0 \in \D)$ which, by Proposition \ref{quotDeg}, is a $\Q$-Gorenstein smoothing of a surface $W_0$ with only T-singularities. \end{proof}
+As $W$ is a KSBA surface, this involution extends to the whole $\Q$-Gorenstein smoothing by Proposition \ref{extendInv}, and we have a quotient $(W_0 \subset \W_0) \to (0 \in \D)$, where the central fiber $W_0$ has only quotient singularities.
+This smoothing has Milnor numbers $\mu_i$ and corresponding $P$-resolutions at each quotient singularity.
+Consider the partial resolution $W'_0 \to W_0$ which is the P-resolution at each singularity.
+After possibly a base change, we have by \cite[Theorem 3.5]{KSB88} a $\Q$-Gorenstein smoothing $W'_t \rightsquigarrow W'_0$ where $W'_t$ is the general fiber of $(W_0 \subset \W_0) \to (0 \in \D)$, and so a Hirzebruch surface.
+By \cite[Proposition 2.6]{HP10}, we have $\rho(W'_0)+\sum_j \nu_j=2$, where $\nu_j$ are the Milnor numbers of the smoothed singularities in $W'_t \rightsquigarrow W'_0$.
+As $\rho(W_0) \geq 1$, we have that either $W'_0=W_0$ and so the initial smoothing was already $\Q$-Gorenstein, or $\rho(W_0)=1$ and only one singularity has a P-resolution with one curve and only Wahl singularities.
+The smoothing of that singularity has Milnor number equal to $1$.
+Finally, the only quotient singularity that has no singularities over a P-resolution and Milnor number equal to $1$ is $\frac{1}{m}(1,1)$ for some $m$. \end{proof}

 The assumption on $p_g$ was only to avoid $\P_{\C}^2$ and cones over rational curves as images of Horikawa surfaces $X$ under $K_X$.
 The next theorem and proof is due to Juan Pablo Z\'u\~niga.

 \begin{theorem} Let $\F_n \rightsquigarrow W_0$ be a $\Q$-Gorenstein smoothing of a surface $W_0$ with only T-singularities.
 Then $W_0$ has at most $4$ singularities.
 Moreover there can be at most one non-Wahl T-singularity: either $A_1$ or $\frac{1}{2n^2}(1,2na-1)$ for some coprime $0<a<n$. \end{theorem}